sukatu/dennislawsvd/RENDER_DEPLOYMENT.md

 - Click "New +" → "Web Service"
 - Choose "Build and deploy from a Git repository" (NOT Docker)
 - Connect your GitHub repository
-- Choose the `backend` folder as root directory
+- Set the `backend` folder as root directory

 ### 2. Backend Configuration
 ```